vijujoseph/invoice-calculator/README.md

 ## Install command

+Download the Zip file or Clone the application and go to the downloaded folder, perform below step:

       Run `npm install` to install dependencies from package.json.

 ## Running the Application + Mock Json-server